swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Effect on API resilience

-This proposal introduces the need for property wrapper custom attributes to become part of public API.
-A property wrapper applied to a function parameter changes the type of that parameter in the ABI, and it changes the way that function callers are compiled to pass an argument of that type.
-Thus, adding or removing a property wrapper on a public function parameter is an ABI-breaking change.
+This proposal introduces the need for property-wrapper custom-attributes to become part of public API.
+Therefore, a property wrapper applied to a function parameter changes the type of that parameter in the ABI, and it changes the way that function callers are compiled to pass an argument of that type.
+Thus, adding or removing a property wrapper on a public function-parameter is an ABI-breaking change.

 ## Alternatives considered

 ### Callee-side property wrapper application

-Instead of initializing the backing property wrapper using the argument at the call-site of a function that accepts a wrapped parameter, another approach is to initialize the backing property wrapper using the parameter in the function body.
+Instead of initializing the backing property-wrapper using the argument at the call-site of a function that accepts a wrapped parameter, another approach is to initialize the backing property wrapper using the parameter in the function body.
 One benefit of this approach is that annotating a parameter with a property wrapper attribute would not change the type of the function, and therefore adding/removing a wrapper attribute would be a resilient change.

 Under these semantics, using a property wrapper parameter is effectively the same as using a local property wrapper that is initialized from a parameter.
 This implies that: